KaiZTeh/KaiZTeh.github.io/content/event/example/index.md

 ---
 title: Poster Presentation at UAI 2024

-event: Unvertainty in Artificial Intelligence conference 2024
+event: Uncertainty in Artificial Intelligence conference 2024
 event_url: https://www.auai.org/uai2024/

 location: Barcelona
+address:
+  street:
+  city:
+  region:
+  postcode:
   country: Spain

-summary: A poster presentation about an implementation of a causal discovery algorithm under relaxed conditions.
+summary: We present an implementation of a causal discovery algorithm under relaxed conditions.
+abstract: ''

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.